You know we’re at the cusp of change when online education beats traditional school education. Which is exactly what’s happening right now.

 We all know university is expensive but we’re all underestimating exactly how much.
 According to statistics, in 2018 almost 69% of the students took loans while studying and graduated from university with an average $29,800 debt, in United States alone.
 This rate is even higher in developing countries where education is scarce and expensive.

 Apart from the tuition fee, students need funds for dorms, textbooks and living expenses too, which makes traditional education further expensive.
 However, online courses are available at much cheaper and affordable prices.
+For instance, you can take humanities classes online for less than $100 with the added flexibility of completing it at your own pace.
 The additional expenses such as dorms and textbooks are also eliminated.

 Online institutes offer a vast diversity in courses